 Corona – Day 1 – Don’t be a Scab

-I know that everyone is either overwhelmed or our out of one’s depth…or both.
-Admitting it is the first step, there’s no shame it it.
+I know everyone is either overwhelmed, out of their depth, or both.
+Admitting it is the first step—there’s no shame in it.
 Count me in for both of those conditions.
-But I firmly believe that we can get through this.
-One step at time.
-Do your part, if you can work from home, it’s the responsible thing to do.
+But I firmly believe we can get through this, one step at a time.
+Do your part.
+If you can work from home, it’s the responsible thing to do.

 Strike